-Originally from Perry, Georgia, he graduated Phi Beta Kappa from Emory University with a B.A. in Political Science.
-He later earned a Master of International Relations degree from the University of St. Andrews in St. Andrews, Scotland.
-Commissioner Nunn serves as Chairman of the Board of Directors at Wesley Woods, a senior living ministry that serves more than 1,800 individuals through 10 facilities across North Georgia.
-He is also active on the Board of Advisors to the Robert T. Jones, Jr. Scholarship Trust at Emory University, and he is a member of Emory’s Board of Visitors.
-Commissioner Nunn is an involved member of Peachtree Road United Methodist Church, and resides in Atlanta with his wife, Nancy, and their two children.
+A native of Perry, Georgia, he graduated Phi Beta Kappa from Emory University with a B.A. in Political Science.
+He earned his Master’s degree in International Relations from the University of St. Andrews in Scotland.
+Commissioner Nunn serves as Chairman of the Board of Directors at Wesley Woods, and he serves on the Boards of Advisors for the Robert T. Jones, Jr. Scholarship Trust at Emory University and the Center for Family Business at Kennesaw State University.
+He and his family are also active members of Peachtree Road United Methodist Church.

 CHIEF OPERATING OFFICER